verus-lang/verus/INSTALL.md

 Now you're ready to write some Verus!
 Check out [our guide](https://verus-lang.github.io/verus/guide/getting_started.html) if you haven't yet.

+Note that while `vargo` needs to be run from the `source` directory, the `verus` binary can be run (directly, or via a symlink) from any directory, which is useful when verifying and compiling a project elsewhere on your file-system.

 # IDE Support

 **NOTE: These IDE Support instructions are currently outdated, and need to be updated for the new build process.**